Goji: Uses

-Traditional Asian cuisine
+Traditional East Asian cuisine

 Young wolfberry shoots and leaves are harvested commercially as a leaf vegetable.
 The berries are used in dishes as either a garnish or a source of sweetness.

 Food

 Since the early 21st century, the dried fruit, occasionally compared to raisins, has been marketed as a health food, with unsupported health claims about its benefits.
 In the wake of those claims, dried and fresh goji berries were included in many snack foods and food supplements, such as granola bars.
 There are products of whole and ground wolfberry seeds and seed oil.